 Double degree programmes

-The School of Health Sciences at ZHAW has a combined degree agreement with Witten/Herdecke University in Germany, which enables graduate students in Nursing and Midwifery to obtain a Master’s degree from two universities.
+The School of Health Science at ZHAW offers double degree agreements for master’s students in Nursing and Midwifery to obtain a specialized degree from two universities.

 Combined degree programmes, as taught at ZHAW, are jointly designed programmes that are offered and organised by two or more universities.
 They allow students to take part in two independent study programmes, each of which can be completed separately.
 This type of study enables students to specialise in a certain field or to gain a deeper insight into a second or neighbouring field.
 Moreover, students will hold degrees from both universities.